-BRPD searching for man believed to be connected to shootings, drug trafficking
+BRPD, ATF searching for man believed to be connected to shootings, drug trafficking

 Latest Weather Blog

-BRPD searching for man believed to be connected to shootings, drug trafficking
+BRPD, ATF searching for man believed to be connected to shootings, drug trafficking

 BATON ROUGE - Detectives are searching for a man they believe to be connected to shootings and gun trafficking in the capital region.